 One study gave young adults a printed book and an e-book to read before bed.
 The researchers found that when using the e-book, the participants took longer to fall asleep.

-They were also more alert during the evenings and less alert in the morning compared to when they read the printed book.
+They were also more alert during the evenings and less alert in the morning compared with when they read the printed book.
 Such results suggest that e-books could have a negative impact on sleep.

-18. Taking melatonin
+18. Take melatonin

-19. Using a comfortable bed
+19. Use a comfortable bed

-21. Avoiding excessive alcohol consumption
+21. Avoid excessive alcohol consumption